 The physician and neuropsychologist consult after the evaluation to make a treatment plan, which may include referrals for rehabilitation treatments or further medical consultations, such as:

-- Physical therapy for concussion rehab and vestibular therapy.
+- Physical therapy for concussion rehabilitation and vestibular therapy.

 The Role of Physical Therapy in the Treatment of Concussion

 Concussion services include physical therapy to address persisting symptoms of fatigue, vestibular/balance issues, as well as head and neck pain.
-The NRH Rehabilitation Network has trained physical therapists to assess individual symptoms and limitations.
+MedStar Health has trained physical therapists to assess individual symptoms and limitations.
 The physical therapist designs a treatment plan specific to the individual’s needs which can include vestibular, manual and cardiovascular therapy.

 Vestibular Therapy — the vestibular system, the inner ear and its connections with the brain, is responsible for balance.
-The physical therapist provides specific exercises and training to reduce/stop dizziness and improve overall balance and stability.
+The physical therapist provides specific exercises and training to reduce and/or stop dizziness and improve overall balance and stability.